awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.03.md

    ```
 **Note**
 This program uses an `UpdateExpression` to describe all updates you want to perform on the specified item\.
-The `ReturnValues` parameter instructs DynamoDB to return only the updated attributes \(`UPDATED_NEW`\)\.
+The `ReturnValues` parameter instructs Amazon DynamoDB to return only the updated attributes \(`UPDATED_NEW`\)\.

 1. Compile and run the program\.

 ## Step 3\.4: Increment an Atomic Counter<a name="GettingStarted.Java.03.04"></a>

-DynamoDB supports atomic counters, where you use the `updateItem` method to increment or decrement the value of an existing attribute without interfering with other write requests\. \(All write requests are applied in the order in which they are received\.\)
+DynamoDB supports atomic counters\.
+Use the `updateItem` method to increment or decrement the value of an existing attribute without interfering with other write requests\. \(All write requests are applied in the order in which they are received\.\)

 The following program shows how to increment the `rating` for a movie\.
 Each time you run it, the program increments this attribute by one\.

-1. Copy and paste the following program into your Java development environment:
+1. Copy the following program and paste it into your Java development environment\.

    ```
    /**